takomachan/umu/README.md

 umu:3>
 ```

-For more advanced usage,
+For more advanced usage of the list comprehension,
-please refer to the [examples](https://github.com/takomachan/umu/tree/main/example).
+please refer to the [examples](https://github.com/takomachan/umu/tree/main/example/database).